Single-Family Rehab Program | Illinois Smart Move Program | Multi-Family Housing | Federal Housing Programs

 It is the goal of the Village of Arlington Heights to maintain a vibrant community and support its economic base by offering residents a variety of housing types that provdie desirable housing for single individuals, families, elderly persons, and members of our community who have special housing needs.
 A diversity of housing options, that includes affordable homes, enables young adults who grew up in Arlington Heights to return to their hometown to live and to raise their own families.
 A variety of housing options gives "empty-nesters" and senior citizens the ability to downsize without leaving the community.
 Affordable housing opportunities also enable entry level and lower wage workers to locate near their places of employment in and around Arlington Heights.
 Workforce housing supports the local enconomy by providing an available workforce.

-Developers of new and substantially altered multi-family for-sale residential developments are asked to explain how their project is responsive to the Village's affordable housing goals.
-Developers are provided with guidelines and tools for including affordable housing units in their developments in the Village of Arlington Heights' Multi-Family Affordable Housing Toolkit
+Developers of new and substantially altered multi-family for-sale and rental residential developments are asked to explain how their project is responsive to the Village's affordable housing goals.
+Developers are provided with guidelines and tools for including affordable housing units in their developments in the Village of Arlington Heights' Multi-Family Affordable Housing Toolkit for For-Sale Housing

 Rental Housing Locator